-The TOE GeNUGate Firewall 7.0 is part of a larger product, the firewall GeNUGate 7.0 Z Patchlevel 7, which consists of hardware and software.
-The TOE GeNUGate Firewall 7.0 itself is part of the shipped software.
+The TOE genugate firewall 8.0 is part of a larger product, the firewall genugate 8.0 Z patch level 0, which consists of hardware and software.
+The TOE genugate firewall 8.0 itself is part of the shipped software.
 The operating system is a modified OpenBSD.

-To mitigate hardware failures the GeNUGate has a high availability option where two or more GeNUGate systems are operating in parallel and take over a failing system.
+To mitigate hardware failures the genugate has a high availability option where two or more genugate systems are operating in parallel and take over a failing system.

-GeNUGate 7.0 Z is a combination of an application level gateway (ALG) and a packet filter (PFL), which are implemented on two different systems (see figure 1.1).
+genugate 8.0 Z is a combination of an application level gateway (ALG) and a packet filter (PFL), which are implemented on two different systems (see figure 1.1).
 It is thus a two-tiered firewall.
-The network connection between ALG and PFL is a cross cable.